jcoliz/MsSentinel.HandsOnLab.1/README.md

 .\Deploy-Services.ps1 -ResourceGroup mssentinel-lab-1 -Location westus
 ```

-When this script completes, it will pass along some helpful information:
+When this script completes, it will pass along some helpful information.
+Be sure to record the displayed endpoints URL.

 ```dotnetcli
 Deployed sentinel workspace sentinel-redacted